realworldocaml/mdx/README.md

        opam-install
            install packages that are not duniverse-compatible via opam

+       pin Add a pinned package dependency to dune-get

        print-ocaml-compilers
            print OCaml compilers that are supported for this duniverse

        pull
            fetch the latest archives of the vendored libraries

+       unpin
+           Remove a pinned package dependency from dune-get

        update
            update the commit hash corresponding to the tracked branch/tag for